kissgyorgy/my-stars/README.md

 - [stdeb](https://github.com/astraw/stdeb) - produce Debian packages from Python packages
 - [dh-virtualenv](https://github.com/spotify/dh-virtualenv) - Python virtualenvs in Debian packages
 - [packaging.python.org](https://github.com/pypa/packaging.python.org) - Python Packaging User Guide
 - [oil](https://github.com/oilshell/oil) - A new Unix shell.
-Our upgrade path from bash to a better language.
+Our upgrade path from bash to a better language and runtime.
 - [check-manifest](https://github.com/mgedmin/check-manifest) - Tool to check the completeness of MANIFEST.in for Python packages
 - [asciinema](https://github.com/asciinema/asciinema) - Terminal session recorder 📹
 - [pychromecast](https://github.com/home-assistant-libs/pychromecast) - Library for Python 3 to communicate with the Google Chromecast.
 - [catt](https://github.com/skorokithakis/catt) - Cast All The Things allows you to send videos from many, many online sources to your Chromecast.
 - [wallabag-kindle-consumer](https://github.com/janLo/wallabag-kindle-consumer) - Send all articles with a certain tag to your kindle.
 - [pytest-plugins](https://github.com/man-group/pytest-plugins) - A grab-bag of nifty pytest plugins
-- [falcon](https://github.com/falconry/falcon) - The no-nonsense, minimalist web services and app backend framework for Python developers, with a focus on reliability, correctness, and performance at scale.
+- [falcon](https://github.com/falconry/falcon) - The no-nonsense, minimalist REST and app backend framework for Python developers, with a focus on reliability, correctness, and performance at scale.
 - [CredKing](https://github.com/ustayready/CredKing) - Password spraying using AWS Lambda for IP rotation
 - [black](https://github.com/psf/black) - The uncompromising Python code formatter
 - [desktop-mirror](https://github.com/fcwu/desktop-mirror) - A utility to stream screen and audio between Windows, Ubuntu or XBMC